Thomas Doty – Storyteller

 When I was a beginning storyteller I was blessed by friendships with elders.
 They not only shared with me their wonderful stories, but gently nudged me toward accurate source materials.
 Now I pass them on to anyone interested in understanding our native world.

 Storytelling has been kind to me for nearly four decades.
-In providing these resources I hope that the newest generation of tellers find them useful as they carry our ancient art of storytelling into the future with vibrancy and integrity.
+By providing these resources I hope that the newest generation of tellers find them useful as they carry our ancient art of storytelling into the future with vibrancy and integrity.

-Since 1997, my website it has been a labor of love, and I gift its treasures to anyone with an interest in our native world.
+Since 1997, my website has been a labor of love, and I gift its treasures to anyone with an interest in our native world.
 It is through the sharing of stories that we begin to understand all of the people on our planet -- Animal People, Human People, Rock People, and so many others.
 We are all related!
 As we become lovers of stories, we become caretakers of cultural wisdom, experiencing people and landscapes that nourish and sustain us.
 We learn to give back.
 As an elder once told me, "This is a good journey."

 In the Spirit of Sharing Stories,